 Is this fact part of the main idea?

 Is this fact part of what I need to remember?

 When students take the time to question whether or not facts and ideas are actually an important part of the text, they will begin to apply critical thinking skills to their reading.

-- Read the the sticky note and place it somewhere on the chart
+Read the sticky note and place it somewhere on the chart

-- Move the sticky note according to student direction
+Move the sticky note according to the student's direction

 You should end up with a flow chart showing the topic at the top, the main ideas in the middle, and the details at the bottom.